MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 > [!NOTE]
 > Beginning in August 2020, the Google Play Console requires that new apps target API level 29 (Android 10.0) or higher.
-Existing apps are required to target API level 28 or higher beginning in November 2020.
-For more information, see [Target API level requirements for the Play Console](https://support.google.com/googleplay/android-developer/answer/9859152#targetsdk) in "Create and set up your app" in the Play Colsone Help documentation.
+Existing apps are required to target API level 29 or higher beginning in November 2020.
+For more information, see [Target API level requirements for the Play Console](https://support.google.com/googleplay/android-developer/answer/9859152#targetsdk) in "Create and set up your app" in the Play Console documentation.

 <!-- markdownlint-disable MD001 -->